AgnieszkaBytomska/AgnieszkaBytomska.github.io/docs/GitHub User Guide.md

 **Learn more**

-Documentation for VS Code:
-<a href=\"https://code.visualstudio.com/docs/getstarted/userinterface">Felicity Brand's example DITA project.</a>
+"This documentation is part of the reference materials for the Technical Communication course at Vistula University (Warsaw).
+The content is based on <a href=\"https://github.com/flicstar/DITA-Mini-Manual\">Felicity Brand's example DITA project.</a>"

 https://code.visualstudio.com/docs/getstarted/userinterface

 Specification: